Skip to Content

 It’s best to store harvest wheat bread in an airtight container at room temperature for 2 to 3 days.
 Bread may be frozen in an airtight container for up to 3 months.
 Thaw slices in the toaster.
 Thaw a partial or whole loaf by setting it out on the counter (still in it’s container) until it reaches room temperature.

 Bread with a soft and tender crumb like this recipe for harvest bread, our Honey Whole Grain bread or No-knead English Muffin Bread recipes are perfect for everyday sandwiches.
-We love rustic artisan bread with a crusty exterior such as this No-Knead Bread with a great bowl of soup.
+We love rustic artisan bread with a crusty exterior such as this No-Knead Bread or Popeye Bread with a great bowl of soup.

 We LOVE baking bread!
 You can find all of our bread recipes here!